WROtecnomelens/WRO-CEDES2026/README.md

 The project is based on the integration of sensors, artificial intelligence, and electronic control to simulate the behavior of a real autonomous car.

-Competition Category
-Category:We compete on the Future Engineers category
-Season: This robot is for de scholar year of 2025/2026 Challenge:The objectives of this competion is to create from 0 a car that, using AI is to Team Members
+Category: We compete in the World Robot Olympiad Future Engineers category, which focuses on the development of fully autonomous vehicles capable of intelligent decision-making.

+Season: This robot has been developed for the 2025/2026 school year, following the official rules and technical requirements defined for this competition cycle.

+Challenge: The objective of this competition is to design and build from scratch an autonomous car that uses artificial intelligence and sensor integration to navigate a track independently.
+The robot must be capable of perceiving its environment, making real-time decisions, following paths or lanes, and avoiding obstacles without any human intervention.
+This challenge emphasizes innovation, engineering design, programming, and the effective combination of hardware and software systems to achieve reliable autonomous driving.

+Team Members
 Sergio J ;he had the role of builder where he was in charge of structure of the robot/vehicle Jesus S  –he had the role of electrician,his main function was to create the main circuit of the robot and know how to put on practise